AcamTech/GoLavaCMS/README.md

 # Installation
 - Download or clone.
+- ```composer install```
+- Go to folder /file vendor/, copy all files and then.
+- Go to vendor/laravel/framework/src/Illuminate/Foundation/Auth/(paste here, overwrite the file)
 - Change your database, username, password on .env file
 - ```php artisan key:generate```
 - ```php artisan migrate```